 In contests, he has earned a number of plaques and trophies but is especially proud of his 2004 and 2006 CQ WW RTTY WPX Contest North American wins.
 In 2006 his 2.247M points was a new record for North America.
 In 2002 he won World Single Operator Assisted in the ARRL International DX Contest (phone).

-Since 2000 he has used 8P2K in major contests by obtaining written authorisation for its use.
+Since 2000 he has used the callsign 8P2K in major contests by obtaining written authorisation for its use.
 Since 2004, that callsign has been formally issued to him and can therefore be used at anytime.
 He however reserves it generally for use during contests.

 Station control is centred around MicroHam gear with a MK2R+ used for station computer control along with interfacing for all the modes.
 This unit provides the necessary headphone control, rtty FSK generation, CW keying and amplifier control.
 Station Masters from uHam are used to provide automatic antenna switching and in the future will be used for rotor control as well.